Why Do Motorcycle Fuses Blow? – (Explained)

 Last week, I was out for a motorcycle ride and noticed that my headlight was out.
 When I checked the fuse box, I found my headlight fuse was blown.

 I replaced the fuse with a spare fuse and turned on the ignition key; the replaced fuse also blew.
-It was stressful.
+It was very frustrating.

-I unplugged the headlight, replaced the fuse, and turned on the ignition key.
-I didn’t blow this time.
-It means the problem was with my headlight only.
+I unplugged the headlight coupler, replaced the fuse, and turned on the ignition key.
+It didn’t blow this time.
+So, I understood that my headlight was the culprit.
 I replaced the headlight bulb, and the issue was resolved.

 How to Tell if Motorcycle Fuse Is Blown?